List of United States Navy aircraft squadrons: Training (VT) (HT) squadrons

 Navy training aircraft have been painted orange and white since 1959 (Note: The T-6A was an exception as when the USAF and Navy both adopted the Joint Primary Aircraft Training System (JPATS) T-6A aircraft, the USAF aircraft were to be delivered first with the Navy receiving their aircraft after the USAF.
 However beginning in 2002 while the USAF was still receiving its aircraft 40 T-6As were delivered to the Navy, they were delivered in the USAF blue and white color scheme and they were all assigned to NFO training at NAS Pensacola.
-After delivery of the USAF aircraft was completed, in 2009 the Navy's pilot training T-6Bs began delivery in the Navy's orange and white paint scheme and the 40 NFO T-6A trainers were eventually repainted in the Navy orange and white scheme) but in 2023 the decision was made to begin transitioning to a blue paint scheme for primary trainers (T-6A and T-6B) which is reminiscent of the Navy's WWII color scheme, and to grey paint schemes for advanced trainers (T-45C, T-54A and TH-73A) reflective of the color scheme of today's operational aircraft.
+After delivery of the USAF aircraft was completed, in 2009 the Navy's pilot training T-6Bs began delivery in the Navy's orange and white paint scheme and the 40 NFO T-6A trainers were eventually repainted in the Navy orange and white scheme) but in 2023 the decision was made to begin transitioning to a blue paint scheme for primary trainers (T-6A and T-6B) which is reminiscent of the Navy and Marine Corps WWII color scheme, and to grey paint schemes for advanced trainers (T-45C, T-54A and TH-73A) reflective of the color schemes of today's Navy and Marine Corps operational aircraft.
 The T-54As and remaining TH-73As still to be delivered will be delivered in the new grey paint schemes and the already delivered orange and white TH-73As and the T-45Cs, T-6As and T-6Bs will receive their new paint as they cycle through normal re-painting through the remainder of the decade.

-Training Air Wing ONE and its two squadrons are based at Naval Air Station Meridian, MS; Training Air Wing TWO and its two squadrons are based at Naval Air Station Kingsville, TX; Training Air Wing FOUR and its four squadrons are based at Naval Air Station Corpus Christi, TX; Training Air Wing FIVE and its six squadrons are based at Naval Air Station Whiting Field, FL and Training Air Wing SIX and its three squadrons are based at Naval Air Station Pensacola, FL.